-Sylvia Falcon has traveled to India and Nepal to reach more lost souls with the gospel message.
+Sylvia Falcon has traveled to South Asia to reach more lost souls with the gospel message.
 She is on a continual quest to share the peace she has found from studying the Bible.
 She wants others who feel empty to learn about God’s full forgiveness and sure promise of heaven.

 Before reading the Bible, Falcon spent years of her life searching for an answer to her spiritual questions.
 “I’d always known there was something; I just didn’t know what it was or where it was,” she explains.

 Falcon was born in El Paso, Texas, the fourth of six children.
 She spent the first ten years of her life, however, directly across the border in Juarez, Mexico.

 Falcon grew up in a home that had some Catholic influence.
 While Falcon’s mother had been a Catholic all her life, her father didn’t share the same faith.
 “My father was a non-believing person but wanted us to grow up Catholic,” recalls Falcon.
 “He felt that was the right way.”

 In addition, Falcon’s grandmother was a devout Catholic.
 Along with attending church, her grandmother and mother held to many of the traditions that are tied to the Catholic Church in Latin America.

 Even during her early years, Falcon found it difficult to find a sure peace through going to church.
 “I had a hard time believing in heaven and hell,” she recalls.
 “I couldn’t find anyone to explain it to me.
 If I asked the priests about it, they would say to read about it in the Bible.”

 When she brought up the idea of reading the Bible to others, such as her mother and grandmother, Falcon learned they felt reading the Bible was an activity only for those who were worthy enough, such as priests.